Harry Willetts: Early life

 In 1922, Willetts was born.
 Willetts' father was Albert Willetts.
 Willetts' mother was Alice Taylor.

 Education

 From 1940 to 1947, Willetts studied at The Queen's College, Oxford.

 Career

+After 1947, Willetts joined the Foreign Office in the Moscow embassy.
+Willetts joined St Antony's College, Oxford in 1960.

 Willetts was professor of Russian history at Oxford University.
-Willetts was director of the Russian and East European Centre at St Antony's College, Oxford, where his colleagues included the noted Russian scholars Max Hayward, Harry Shukman and William Deakin.
+He was director of the Russian and East European Centre at St Antony's College, where his colleagues included the noted Russian scholars Max Hayward, Harry Shukman and William Deakin.

 A prolific translator of Russian literature, Willetts is best known for his translations of the works of the Nobel Prize winner Alexander Solzhenitsyn.
 As a translator, he is often credited as H.T.
 Willetts.

-After 1947, Willetts joined the Foreign Office in the Moscow embassy.
-Willetts joined St Antony's College in 1960.

 Personal life

 In 1957 Willetts married Halina Szenbaum, a Polish Jew, in London, England.

-Willetts' son was Sam Willetts, who first used drugs at age 11.
-He also had two other children: Cathy and Isobel.
+Willetts had three children: Sam, Cathy and Isobel.

 Willetts was preceded in death by his wife Halina.
-Their son Sam Willetts became a poet and a drug addict.
+Their son Sam Willetts became a poet.